ropapermaker/YouClip/README.md

 <br />
 You also need ffmpeg installed in your system. <br />
-On linux run `sudo apt install ffmpeg` and you're good to go. <br />
+On linux ubuntu run `sudo apt install ffmpeg` and you're good to go.
+On manjaro ffmpeg is installed by default; not tried on other distros. <br />
 For Windows, download [here](https://www.gyan.dev/ffmpeg/builds/) gyan.dev version of ffmpeg, extract the files somewhere and then add the `ffmpeg/bin` path to your
 `PATH Variable`, if you don't know how look it up [here](duckduckgo.com).
 I honestly don't know if it will run properly on Windows because ffmpeg installation there is a pain in the ass, or atleast it has been for me and if you get it to run on Windows please contact me somehow.